clavery/sfcc-cip-analytics-client/README.md

 ## CLI Usage

-### Environment Variables
+### Configuration

-Set the following environment variables.
+The CLI can be configured using environment variables or command-line options.
 Your Account Manager API client must have the `SALESFORCE_COMMERCE_API:[instance]` role and tenant filter.

+#### Environment Variables

 ```bash
 export SFCC_CLIENT_ID="your-client-id"